Cognitive science: Interdisciplinary nature

-Cognitive science is an interdisciplinary field with contributors from various fields, including psychology, neuroscience, linguistics, philosophy of mind, computer science, anthropology and biology.
-Cognitive scientists work collectively in hope of understanding the mind and its interactions with the surrounding world much like other sciences do.
-The field regards itself as compatible with the physical sciences and uses the scientific method as well as simulation or modeling, often comparing the output of models with aspects of human cognition.
-Similarly to the field of psychology, there is some doubt whether there is a unified cognitive science, which have led some researchers to prefer 'cognitive sciences' in plural.
+Cognitive science is an interdisciplinary field with contributors from various fields, including psychology, neuroscience, linguistics, philosophy of mind, computer science, anthropology, and biology.
+Cognitive scientists work collectively in the hope of understanding the mind and its interactions with the surrounding world, much like scientists in other fields.
+The field regards itself as compatible with the physical sciences.
+It uses the scientific method as well as simulation or modeling, often comparing model outputs with aspects of human cognition.
+Similar to the field of psychology, there is some doubt whether there is a unified cognitive science, which has led some researchers to prefer 'cognitive sciences' in plural.

 Many, but not all, who consider themselves cognitive scientists hold a functionalist view of the mind—the view that mental states and processes should be explained by their function – what they do.
-According to the multiple realizability account of functionalism, even non-human systems such as robots and computers can be ascribed as having cognition.
+According to the multiple realizability account of functionalism, even non-human systems such as robots and computers can be ascribed as having cognitive states.

 Cognitive science, the term

 The term "cognitive" in "cognitive science" is used for "any kind of mental operation or structure that can be studied in precise terms" (Lakoff and Johnson, 1999).
-This conceptualization is very broad, and should not be confused with how "cognitive" is used in some traditions of analytic philosophy, where "cognitive" has to do only with formal rules and truth-conditional semantics.
+This conceptualization is very broad and should not be confused with the use of "cognitive" in some traditions of analytic philosophy, where "cognitive" concerns only formal rules and truth-conditional semantics.

 The earliest entries for the word "cognitive" in the OED take it to mean roughly "pertaining to the action or process of knowing".
-The first entry, from 1586, shows the word was at one time used in the context of discussions of Platonic theories of knowledge.
+The first entry, from 1586, shows that the word was once used in discussions of Platonic theories of knowledge.
 Most in cognitive science, however, presumably do not believe their field is the study of anything as certain as the knowledge sought by Plato.

 Scope

-Cognitive science is a large field, and covers a wide array of topics on cognition.
+Cognitive science is a large field that covers a wide array of topics in cognition.
 However, it should be recognized that cognitive science has not always been equally concerned with every topic that might bear relevance to the nature and operation of minds.
 Classical cognitivists have largely de-emphasized or avoided social and cultural factors, embodiment, emotion, consciousness, animal cognition, and comparative and evolutionary psychologies.
-However, with the decline of behaviorism, internal states such as affects and emotions, as well as awareness and covert attention became approachable again.
-For example, situated and embodied cognition theories take into account the current state of the environment as well as the role of the body in cognition.
+However, with the decline of behaviorism, internal states such as affects and emotions, as well as awareness and covert attention, became approachable again.
+For example, situated and embodied cognition theories take into account the current state of the environment and the body's role in cognition.
 With the newfound emphasis on information processing, observable behavior was no longer the hallmark of psychological theory, but the modeling or recording of mental states.

 Below are some of the main topics that cognitive science is concerned with; see List of cognitive science topics for a more exhaustive list.